🌲 Front Range Plant FinderPlant finder

 Stachys byzantina

 Lamb's ear (Stachys byzantina) is a groundcover suited to the Colorado Front Range.
-It matures to about 6–12 in tall and 18–36 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 6–12 in tall and 18–36 in wide, needs low to medium water, and prefers full sun to partial shade.
 Iconic silver woolly foliage; kid-magnet ('feel this!').
 Non-flowering cultivars stay tidier.

 Photos